gatk-workflows/gatk3-4-rnaseq-germline-snps-indels/README.md

 # gatk3-4-rnaseq-germline-snps-indels
+**GATK3 and this workflow is now longer supported, this repo is intended for legacy purposes.
+Pleas visit [gatk4-rnaseq-germline-snps-indels](https://github.com/gatk-workflows/gatk4-rnaseq-germline-snps-indels) for the latest version of the workflow**

 Workflows for processing RNA data for germline short variant discovery with GATK (v3+v4) and related tools

 ### Requirements/expectations :
  - BAM